 How can I be sure I am getting the best deal?

-Shop around or use a broker such as Adrian Flux whose insurance experts compare cost and levels of cover being offered by a panel of almost 40 insurers.
+Shop around or use a broker such as Adrian Flux whose insurance experts compare cost and levels of cover being offered by a panel of over 40 insurers.

 Are there any special provisions I should look for in my policy?